Skip to content

 D11 — Schema versioning

 event_version integer on envelope; bumped when payload shape changes.
 Consumers ignore unknown fields (forward-compatible).
 Producers never remove fields within a major version (additive-only).
-Breaking payload change = new event_type with suffix (e.g., scan.completed.v2) plus deprecation deadline on the old type.
+Breaking payload change = new event_type with suffix (e.g., decision.recorded.v2) plus deprecation deadline on the old type.
 Contract test pins the envelope shape.

 D12 — AgentTask dispatch (closes ADR-043 / TA-14 D11)

-platform.agent_tasks remains a separate workspace-scoped table carrying business state (status, HITL approval linkage, conversation_id, result back-reference, retention).
+platform.agent_tasks remains a separate domain-scoped table carrying business state (status, HITL approval linkage, conversation_id, result back-reference, retention).
 Dispatch flows through core.outbox with event_type='agent.task.dispatched' and payload={agent_task_id}.
 The worker listens on the appropriate channel, reads the payload, pulls the agent_tasks row, executes.
 State transitions on agent_tasks that require worker action emit their own outbox rows.
 Separates transactional business state from transport.
 Trigger event ID for proactive conversations (conversations.trigger_event_id) = outbox row ID when applicable.

 D13 — Retention integration